OpenSLO/OpenSLO/README.md

 > 💡 **Note:** : As you can see for both query combinations we end up with the same calculated
 > value for the service level indicator.

 The required `spec` key will be used to pass extraneous data to the data source.
-Goal of this approach is to give the maximum flexibility when querying data from a particular source.
-In the following examples we can see that it works fine for simple and more complex cases.
+The goal of this approach is to provide maximum flexibility when querying data from a particular source.
+In the following examples we can see that this works fine for both simple and more complex cases.

 An example of **ratioMetric**: